zhenshan-bing/zhenshan-bing.github.io/_pages/test.md

 nav_order: 4
 ---

-Our Science Robotics paper has been covered by many media.

-Our work has been selected as the **Scientific Picture of the Week** by .
-Here is the [example link](link_here).
+- Our work has been selected as the **Scientific Picture of the Week** by GEO Online.
+[Link](https://www.geo.de/wissen/forschung-und-technik/blick-in-die-wissenschaft--geo-bild-der-woche--33719978.html).